(BI

 Theme: Providential preparation for the family of Messiah.

 Writer: Unknown.
-It must have been written in DavidŐs time (4:22), possibly by Samuel (ca. 1000 B.C.).
+It must have been written in David’s time

-Date of Events: Probably about the time of the Midianite oppression, when Gideon was Judge (Judges 6-8), ca. 1200-1150 B.C.
+Date of Events: Probably about the time of the Midianite

-Key Phrase: Ňthe LordÓ
+Key Phrase: “the Lord”

-The Title: The book is named for its principle character, Ruth the Moabite.
-Ruth follows the book of Judges in Our King James Version of the Old Testament, but in the Hebrew Bible it is found in the third part of the canon, which is known as the Writings.
+but in the Hebrew Bible it is found in the third part of the canon, which is

 Outline for The Book of Ruth: